everai-example/get-start-manifest/README.md

 ```

 ## Build image
 This step will build the container image using `Dockerfile`.

+There is an example code in [Dockerfile](https://github.com/everai-example/get-start-manifest/blob/main/Dockerfile).

 ```
 WORKDIR /workspace